ThePrez/ServiceCommander-IBMi/README.md

 ##### cluster.conf

 When a service is first started in cluster mode, a `cluster.conf` file is created in the service's working directory.
-Cluster mode is built on top of nginx, and this file is the nginx configuration file.
-Once `cluster.conf` is created, you can feel free to edit it in any way that is supported by nginx.
+Cluster mode is built on top of `nginx`, and this file is the nginx configuration file.
+Once `cluster.conf` is created, you can feel free to edit it in any way that is supported by `nginx`.
 For instance, this example:

 - uses the **http** methodology for load balancing